BartJongejan/Bracmat/README.md

   * Quit by typing a closing parenthesis after the {?} prompt.
 * To run Bracmat in batch/mode

         bracmat parm1 parm2 ...

   * Bracmat evaluates each parameter, from left to right.
 When the last parameter is evaluated, bracmat exits.
   * Parameters must be enclosed in apostrophes (Linux, Mac) or quotes (Windows).
 These characters must be escaped with a backslash if they are part of a parameter

-    bracmat $'out\'"here I am"'    (Linux)
+        bracmat $'out$Hello\\nWorld!&out\'"Here I am!\\nWhat about you?"'
+(Linux)

-    bracmat "out'\"here I am\""    (Windows)
+        bracmat "out$Hello\nWorld!&out'\"Here I am!\nWhat about you?\""    (Windows)

-    Notice the $ in front of the parameter.
+    Notice the $ in front of the Linux parameter.
 This is a bash extension that makes it possible to escape apostrophes.

   * At least the first parameter must be a valid bracmat expression, appropriately quoted and 'escaped' to pass unscathed through the shell's own parameter evaluation mechanism.